torvalds/linux/Documentation/filesystems/erofs.rst

  - Support POSIX.1e ACLs by using xattrs;

- - Support transparent file compression as an option:
+ - Support transparent data compression as an option:
-   LZ4 algorithm with 4 KB fixed-sized output compression for high performance.
+   LZ4 algorithm with the fixed-sized output compression for high performance.

 The following git tree provides the file system user-space tools under development (ex, formatting tool mkfs.erofs):